Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Ethinylestradiol/Ethinylestradiol-Report.md

 **Distribution**: ethinylestradiol is rapidly distributed throughout most body tissues with the largest concentration found in adipose tissue.
 It distributes into breast milk, with low concentrations.
 More than 80% of ethinylestradiol in serum is conjugated as sulphate and almost all the conjugated form is bound to albumin.

-**Metabolism**: ethinylestradiol is metabolised in the liver.
+**Metabolism**: ethinylestradiol is metabolized in the liver.
 Hydroxylation appears to be the main metabolic pathway.
 60% of a dose is excreted in the urine and 40% in the faeces.

 **Excretion**: About 30% is excreted in the urine and bile as the glucuronide or sulphate conjugate.
 The rate of metabolism of ethinylestradiol is affected by several factors, including enzyme-inducing agents, antibiotics, and cigarette smoking.
 The elimination half-life of ethinylestradiol ranges from 5 to 16 hours.

-After i.v administration, ethinylestradiol displays approximately linear dose relationship in the dose range 30-100 µg.
+After i.v. administration, ethinylestradiol displays approximately linear dose relationship in the dose range 30-100 µg.
 A wide variability is present in the terminal part of the dose-normalized concentrations.

 After p.o. single dose, ethinylestradiol shows linear dose relationship in the dose range 30-3000 µg.
 Secondary peaks can be observed in individual data, compatible with enterohepatic re-circulation.
 However, mean data do not display such feature as a result of such peak being averaged out.
 Therefore, enterohepatic re-circulation was not taken into account in the model.